-It's very easy for crooks to set up what looks like a hotspot that you think you're connecting to.
-But in reality, your signal is being intercepted and those same criminals gather all your usernames and passwords.
+It's very easy for crooks to set up what looks like a hotspot that has a name similar to the WiFi of the establishment you are at.
+But in reality, your signal is being intercepted and those same criminals gather your usernames and passwords and other sensitive information.
 (This can even happen when you see that image of a lock in the lower right-hand portion of your screen that you think means it's a secure connection.)
+Even if you do log on to the legitimate WiFi signal of your public library, school, or coffee shop, there are still major potential issues with those networks being unsecured.
+An unsecured network gives hackers and identity thieves easy access to lots of your personal information.

 In addition, there's another tax-related scam I need to mention to you.
 Beware of any e-mail contact that pretends to be from the IRS.
 The IRS never communicates by e-mail.
 Do not respond in any way whatsoever to e-mails purporting to be from the IRS.